Does anybody eat cereal for breakfast anymore?

 General Mills, which owns those two popular cereal brands as well as Cheerios, Lucky Charms and Trix, reported weaker than expected revenue for its latest quarter Tuesday morning.
 Sales fell 5% from a year ago--more than expected.

-And it's the sixth straight quarter that sales at General Mills (GIS) were down.
+And it's the seventh straight quarter that sales at General Mills (GIS) were down.

 General Mills is having trouble getting people to eat cereal.
 And it's a challenge that rivals are dealing with as well.